Your Ultimate Guide to becoming a better content creator.

 I Believe You Are Now Ready

 It's time for you to go out and practice.
 The only competition you should care about is the one with yourself.
 If you are better than yesterday, that is a success that needs to be acknowledged and celebrated.
-Getting inspired from other creators is good and healthy but spending too much time and trying to compete with other creators that probably started years before you isn't going to help you.
+Getting inspired by other creators is good and healthy, but spending a lot of time trying to compete with others who probably started years before you is not going to help you.
 Stay blessed, Adrian